JKRT/OM.jl/README.md

     - Develop OMBackend.jl
     - Develop the OM package

-Since this is currently work in progress expect some warnings:)
+(Since this is currently work in progress expect some warnings)

 ## Adding the OpenModelicRegistry
 To work with the package manager and manage dependencies of these packages